 This is another expedition type of motorhome winter destination.
 You’re not going to head up to (almost) the Arctic Circle and Finnish Lapland for a long weekend, but there is so much to do here in winter, you could go for a couple of weeks or more.

 Known as the home of Santa Claus, this is a busy place in the winter months.
 It’s home to the official Santa Claus Village, where you can meet the man himself and hang out with his reindeer.
 Once you’re over that, you can go dog-sledding, snow shoeing, Northern Lights watching, ice fishing, snowmobiling, ice-cart racing and ice floating (whatever that is) and more.
 Check out all the activities on offer here.

 For a bit of culture and to learn more about Finnish Lapland and the Arctic, head to the Arktikum Science Museum where you can find out more about the culture, history and nature of the area.

 There are a number of wild camping spots around Rovaniemi and a few places with services, so it’s possible to come and spend a few weeks in a winterised van.
 Use Google and Park4Night to research your options.
 The Visit Rovaniemi website is also a great resource for information, tips and attractions.

 If you’re looking for other white Christmas destinations with kids, then check out this post from tripchiefs.com.

 There are so many skiing destinations, it’s impossible to pick one.
 What I can tell you is that there are loads of places in Europe where you can park your motorhome and ski.
 In some destinations, there are purpose built campsites where you will have a brick-built and heated en-suite on your pitch, with lots of hot water and a bath, pretty vital after a day on the slopes.

-Winterised have by far the best information, so if motorhome skiing is for you, check out their website for recommendations and the best sites.
+Winterised have by far the best information, so if motorhome skiing is for you, check out their website for recommendations, winter motorhome tips and the best sites.